A book exploring how different Christian politicians have used (and abused) religion in their politics. Read the introduction online here.

 Alastair Campbell’s “We don’t do God” is one of most (mis)quoted soundbites of the age but, however much it might have been right concerning his political master (and therein lies a debate), it is certainly not true of all contemporary political leaders.
 Indeed, it is striking how many global political leaders are Christian believers and how far their faith shapes and is shaped by their politics – for better or for worse.

-This collection examines how a range of recent and contemporary leaders have ‘done God’: what is their Christian background and formation; how has it informed their political values and agenda, their priorities and their rhetoric; and what does all this say about Christianity and contemporary political power.
+This book examines how a range of recent and contemporary leaders have ‘done God’: what is their Christian background and formation; how has it informed their political values and agenda, their priorities and their rhetoric; and what does all this say about Christianity and contemporary political power.